 In the new place that we want to live in, we want to live in a nice neighborhood with a great park.
 As I mentioned, prices are high.
 As I compared the prices of renting to the mortgage costs of a condo, I found out that a mortgage for a condo is several hundred dollars less each month than renting a comparable apartment.
 I know many of my more sophisticated readers are screaming to point out that there are hidden costs of owning a home (let’s not forget that there are hidden costs of renting too).

 But, in all honesty, there is one catch: a down payment.
 In order to buy a home and get great financing, we would need 20% down.
 Again, 20% may not seem like that big of a deal if you are buying a 60,000 home.
 But, this is not what we are looking at.
 The price of a condo in the North East is going to be more expensive than that.
 Granted, there are other ways around this.
 We could look at getting a second mortgage or a personal loan so that we could get into our own home a couple years earlier, but that increases the monthly expenses that we would face.

 Another Fine Example that Finances Matter

 While we will be doing what we can to save a down payment as fast as possible, this is just another example of how and why finances matter so much.
 While I don’t think that anyone should live their lives just based on money, it is important to live within your means.
 Finances isn’t just about holding back – it’s also about making the best decision.
 If I didn’t know that a mortgage payment was less expensive than renting, it’s possible that we could continue on thinking that buying a home is the more expensive route (until the mortgage is paid off).
 The best thing to do is to weigh the pros and cons and run the numbers.
-(Try using some of the great online calculators like the Halifax online loan calculator if math isn’t your thing).
 You never know what you could be missing.